ROBINSON HIGH SCHOOL NEWS EDITORIAL POLICY

 3. When faced with the undesirable news such as student or staff or faculty crimes, the publications will endeavor to publish the facts correctly and explain the issue without bias.

-1. Any current student, staff member, faculty member or building administrator that dies during the year will be recognized in the school media.
+1. Any current student, staff member, faculty member or building administrator that dies during the year will be recognized in the school news.

-2. The media will publish factual information (date of birth, date of death, survivors, organizations, hobbies, interests) in a 300-word obituary including one mug shot if possible in RHStoday.com.
+2. The News will publish factual information (date of birth, date of death, survivors, organizations, hobbies, interests) in a 300-word obituary including one picture if possible in RHStoday.com and Knight Writers.

 3. The school media will work to obtain permission from the deceased’s family before publishing any information regarding the cause of death, if permission is not granted, the editorial board reserves the final say in publication of cause of death.
 Suicide will not be listed as a cause of death.

-4. The school media will treat all deaths in a tasteful, respectful way.
+4. The school News will treat all deaths in a tasteful, respectful way.

 REGARDING ONLINE COMMENTS